ESG Factors in Investment Decisions

-Travelers recognizes the importance of environmental, social and governance (ESG) factors in assessing the sustainability of the entities in which we invest.
-Travelers has traditionally followed a conservative investment philosophy, which limits our exposure to public equity securities and other riskier asset classes.
-Since Travelers invests overwhelmingly in fixed income securities, our analysis of ESG factors focuses primarily on credit risk.
-Our Investment Policy, approved by our Board of Directors, reflects a long-term approach to sustainable value creation and requires that Travelers consider ESG factors in the investment process, to the extent relevant.
+We recognize the importance of responsible investment and, accordingly, incorporate environmental, social and governance (ESG) factors in assessing the sustainability of the entities in which we invest.
+We have traditionally limited our exposure to public equity securities and other riskier asset classes.
+Since we invest overwhelmingly in fixed income securities, our analysis of ESG factors focuses primarily on credit risk.
+Our Investment Policy, approved by our Board of Directors, reflects a long-term approach to sustainable value creation and requires Travelers to consider ESG factors in the investment process, to the extent relevant.

-With respect to our fixed income investments, we invest using a variety of qualitative and quantitative criteria that take into account both expected returns and risks including interest rate, credit, prepayment and other risks.
+With respect to our fixed income investments, we invest using a variety of qualitative and quantitative criteria that take into account both expected returns and risks including interest rate, credit and prepayment risks.
 Our fundamental investment process weighs, on an appropriate basis, financial statement data, management information, relevant ESG factors, third-party research and other information.
-Our asset allocation process considers the expected return advantages offered in the market in compensation for bearing various risks, such as credit risk, the environmental impacts of various industries and other social and governance factors.
+In addition, our asset allocation process considers the expected return advantages offered in the market in compensation for bearing various risks, including credit risk and ESG risks.

-For example, in our municipal bond, mortgage and real estate investments, we consider the impact that changing climate trends may have on any given city, state or region.
+In addition, in our municipal bond, mortgage and real estate investments, we consider the impact that changing climate conditions may have on any given city, state or region.
 Since we assume catastrophe risks such as earthquakes and windstorms in our capacity as an insurer, we also seek to manage our portfolio’s credit risk to such events by assessing our investment exposures in impacted geographic areas.
 In addition, for municipal bond issuers in the Southwestern United States and other areas of the country susceptible to drought, all investment analyses include an assessment of water supply adequacy.